 Using our optional in-vehicle ticket printer an officer's safety and productivity can increase in countless ways.

-Ticket Printers - ITI supports Brother mobile ticket printers, providing a 4 inch wide professional looking customizable citation that your department will be proud to hand out.
-Multiple copies can be printed automatically should your department wish to maintain paper copies.
+Ticket Printers - ITI supports Brother mobile ticket printers, providing a custom, professional-looking citation that your department will be proud to hand out.
+Multiple copies can be printed automatically, should your department wish to maintain paper copies.
 For states with Racial Profiling requirements, Mobile Patrol also uses this data to answer and nearly complete your racial profiling report.